Course Transfer Information

 An economics course from another school may be applicable for the Stony Brook economics major even if the course is not regularly offered at Stony Brook, provided that the course content is within the field of economics.
 In this case you will receive a general upper division ECO credit or a general 100 ECO elective credit and can be used to satisfy the ECO major requirements.

-Students can also use two courses, outside the field of economics, taken at another school to satisfy the ECO major elective course requirement.
-In this case a student must have the course(s) evaluated by the corresponding Stony Brook department (not the department of economics).
-For example, AMS 201 (Matrix Methods and Models) can be taken as one of the two electives from other departments to satisfy the ECO major.
-If a student has taken a similar course at another school he/she must have it approved as AMS 201 from the AMS department in order to count towards his/her ECO major.
+For courses outside the field of economics that can be used towards the requirements for an Economics major, a student must have the course(s) evaluated by the corresponding Stony Brook department (not the department of economics).
+For example, MAT320 Linear Algebra can be taken as an elective from other departments to satisfy the ECO major.
+If a student has taken a similar course at another school, he/she must have it approved as MAT320 from the MAT department in order to count towards his/her ECO major.

 For additional information for Transfer Course Equivalencies, visit Stony Brook's Course Transfer website.